r-bar/barth.tech/content/resume/_index.md

 ## Software Developer at FAM Brands
 Oct 2017 - Mar 2018 in Los Angeles, California

-3 month contract from mid September to January.
+Originally a 3 month contract from mid September to January.
+The goal was to get their warehouse inventory system to talk to their web store before the holiday rush.

 **Projects:**

-* To date have completed overhaul of their Ruby based backend system.
-Goes Live 10/22.
+* Completed overhaul of their Ruby based backend system to scale for Holiday shopping traffic spikes
 * New backend acts as a batch processing + caching layer in front of a heavily rate limited, business critical, 3rd party API
 * Dramatically increased site responsiveness